AnnaKalygina/HiC_processing_and_analysis/metrics/calculating_insulation_score.md

-# Inuslation scpre and boundaries
+# Inuslation score and boundaries

 ### Calculating insulation score
 Topologically Associated Domains (TADs) are genomic neighborhoods characterized by high levels of chromatin interactions within a domain and relatively fewer interactions across domains.
 These domains are demarcated by boundaries—genomic regions bound by insulators that impede DNA contacts between adjacent domains.